-Currently, I am a postdoctoral researcher on an ABC Talent grant at the University of Amsterdam, examining the relationship between expectations in time and rhythm and beat perception in the brain.
-I am supervised by Prof. Dr. Heleen Slagter.
+Since January 2020, I am a postdoctoral researcher and lecturer at the Vrije Universiteit Amsterdam, examining the relationship between expectations in time and rhythm and beat perception in the brain.
+I am continuing the work I did on a personal ABC Talent grant at the University of Amsterdam (2016-2019), supervised by Prof. Dr. Heleen Slagter.
 In June 2016, I obtained my PhD in the music cognition group at the UvA, supervised by Prof. Dr. Henkjan Honing.
 I hold both a Master of Science in Psychology (cum laude, 2011, University of Amsterdam) and a Master of Music (with distinction, 2009, Amsterdam Conservatory).
 In my research, I combine my fascination for the human brain and my passion for music in examining the neural underpinnings of rhythm and beat perception.